datacarpentry/python-ecology-lesson/_episodes/02-index-slice-subset.md

 ```

 Notice that we asked for a slice from 0:3.
 This yielded 3 rows of data.
 When you
-ask for 0:3, you are actually telling python to start at index 0 and select rows
+ask for 0:3, you are actually telling Python to start at index 0 and select rows
 0, 1, 2 **up to but not including 3**.

-Let's next explore some other ways to index and select subsets of data:
+Let's explore some other ways to index and select subsets of data:

 ```python
 # select all columns for rows of index values 0 and 10